Lamine Diarra: Antalyaspor

 In the 2012 summer transfer window, Diarra signed a two-year contract with Turkish club Antalyaspor on a free transfer.
 He immediately established himself as the club's leading striker, scoring 13 league goals in his debut Süper Lig season, missing only one out of 34 matches.
-In the following 2013–14 campaign, Diarra appeared in all 34 league fixtures and scored 10 goals, as the club suffered relegation to the 1.
+In the following 2013–14 campaign, Diarra appeared in all 34 league fixtures and scored 10 goals, as the club suffered relegation to the TFF 1.
 Lig.
 He helped them win promotion back to the top flight after only one season, being the team's top scorer with 15 goals in 29 league appearances (plus one goal in three play-offs games).

 Loan to Göztepe

-On 1 February 2016, Diarra was loaned to 1.
+On 1 February 2016, Diarra was loaned to TFF 1.
 Lig club Göztepe until the end of the 2015–16 season.
 He scored three times in 14 league games, as the side finished 13th among 18 teams.

 Later career

-On 28 January 2017, Diarra signed with 1.
+On 28 January 2017, Diarra signed with TFF 1.
 Lig side Elazığspor on a one-and-a-half-year contract.
 He penned a new one-year contract with the club on 31 August 2018.